 As a freelance consultant, Ric regularly provides specialist input for a range of major clients including the National Trust as well as a number of multi-disciplinary conservation and heritage consultancies, commercial developers, architectural practices and numerous private clients.
 Ric offers a full range of built-heritage related services at a competitive rate, tailored to the needs of your project, from large-scale industrial sites to individual, vernacular houses and associated structures.

 Recent recording work has focused on later-20th century electricity generation with large-scale projects completed at a number of 1960s coal-fired power stations.
-A report on Ironbridge Power Station in Shropshire received the Association for Industrial Archaeology (AIA) ‘Archaeological Report Award (Funded Projects)’ for 2018, and is considered an ‘exemplar’ for recording and reporting in respect of this category of industrial heritage asset.
+Reports have been considered by Historic England as exemplars for recording and reporting in respect of this category of industrial heritage asset.